Roee-Bar/MentorMatch/docs/testing-strategy.md

 ### Available Test Scripts

+> **Note:** Some scripts listed below may need to be added to `package.json`.
+For immediate testing, use the `npx` commands shown in the "Quick Start" section above.

-The following npm scripts are available for selective test execution:
+The following npm scripts can be configured for selective test execution:

 #### By Test Type
 ```bash